Strategic Engagement Plan: Your 5 Step Process

-Once each team member has worked up a strategic plan of their own to deliver their component of the main plan, have them present the work back to the leadership team, and use the opportunity to review and iterate to ensure that their understand of the goals align back to the original strategic vision.
+Once each team member has created a strategic plan of their own to deliver their component of the main plan, have them present to the leadership team.
+Use this opportunity to review and iterate each team members understanding of the main plan.
+You'll want to ensure each team member understands how their goals align back to the original strategic vision.

-Depending on the size of your organization, you may need to repeat this process of strategy cascading several times to ensure that literally everyone in the organization gets involved to some degree.
+Depending on the size of your organization, you may need to repeat this process of strategy cascading several times.
+This will ensure that literally everyone in the organization gets involved to some degree.
 The best strategic engagement plans are the ones which are 100% inclusive.
-That doesn’t mean that you have to be involved personally in every round of strategy cascade.
+That doesn't mean that you have to be involved personally in every round of strategy cascade.
 You can leave that your managers and trust them to ensure that alignment to the overall vision remains intact.

 3. Strategy Communications Plan